nautobot/nautobot-app-nornir/docs/user/app_getting_started.md

 # Getting Started with the App

-A step-by-step tutorial on how to get the App going and how to use it.
+This document provides a step-by-step tutorial on how to get the App going and how to use it.

 ## Install the App

-To install the App, please follow the instructions detailed in the [Installation Guide](../admin/admin_install.md).
+To install the App, please follow the instructions detailed in the [Installation Guide](../admin/install.md).

-## Credentials

-The plugin allows you to integrate via a variety of methods to define your credentials, for details on what the options, see the [feature overview](../app_feature_credentials).

-## Dispatcher

-The plugin uses a dispatcher to pick the Nornir task that it will run, there are sane defaults and the ability to extend them, for details on how leverage the dispatcher, see the [feature overview](../app_feature_dispatcher).

-## Inventory

-The plugin allows you integrate Nornir with inventory, for details on what the options, see the [feature overview](../app_feature_inventory).
+## First steps with the App

+!!! warning "Developer Note - Remove Me!"
+    What (with screenshots preferably) does it look like to perform the simplest workflow within the App once installed?

+## What are the next steps?

+!!! warning "Developer Note - Remove Me!"
+    After taking the first steps, what else could the users look at doing.

+You can check out the [Use Cases](app_use_cases.md) section for more examples.